 How to choose between Skyla and Consumers Credit Union

 Both credit unions offer the ease of an online application and the option for in-person assistance at a branch location.
 Although Sklya offers slightly lower starting rates than CCU, that doesn’t ensure a cheaper monthly cost.
-CCU offers a wider range of financing options, up to 84 months, whereas Skyla has only four repayment terms.
+CCU offers a wider range of financing options, whereas Skyla has only four repayment terms.

 CCU might be a better choice if you intend to extend your loan term for a lower monthly payment.
 However, keep in mind the risks accompanied by a long-term loan, like more interest throughout the loan.